haga-rak/fluxzy.core/docs/filters/PathFilter.md

 ### Description

 Select exchanges according to url path.
 Path includes query string if any.
-Path must with `/`
+Path must start with `/`

 ### Evaluation scope